atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

     There are two Terraform locks; one for the infrastructure and another for Terraform state.
 If you are still experiencing lock issues, change the directory to `./modules/tfstate` and retry the same command.

-??? tip "How do I deal when remote agents are offline after provision the Bamboo?"
+??? tip "How do I deal when remote agents are offline after provisioning the Bamboo DC?"

     **Symptom**